Women’s Resources Center

 achieve greater gender equity and cultural diversity

-We’re committed to creating community among students, student groups, and the University of Illinois.
+We’re committed to creating a diverse community among students, student groups, and the University of Illinois.
 We’re committed to YOU!
 Check out what we are doing!
 All genders are welcome at the Women’s Resources Center!